Abstracting a Floral in Oils with a Palette Knife and Brush | Todd Whisson

 - Cadmium Yellow Light or Lemon Yellow

-- Minimum 100ml of art spectrum odorless solvent and a container with lid to dispense it
+- Minimum 100ml of art spectrum odourless solvent and a container with lid to dispense it

 - Mineral Turps to clean brushes